 There are drawing differences between ArcGIS Desktop applications and ArcGIS Pro due to improvements to the drawing engine.

 Imported maps are not connected to the files they were imported from.
-Future changes to the original map do not appear automatically in the project.
+Future changes to the original map will not appear in the project unless the map is imported again.

 Copy a map from another project